openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 because IDs are unique.
 Whereas `employeeType` will have low cardinality because there are likely only a few different types (e.g. Manager, Developer, Tester).

+Disk usage and creation speed might also be the factors to be taken into consideration when choosing the best index.
+BTree index uses significantly more space and more time when creating, compared to other split filtering indices, such as Bloom and Minmax.

 ![index-decision](../images/index-decision.png)